Ben Roethlisberger activated from Steelers’ covid list, can play Sunday

 “His knees are fine,” Tomlin said Friday.
 “He’s gotten all the proper rehabilitation that he needed through the course of the week.
 But to be honest with you, his knees weren’t an issue at all, anyway.
 He was able to go back into the game and finish the game, like I mentioned to you guys at the top of the week.”

 The Steelers also activated offensive lineman Jerald Hawkins, running back Jaylen Samuels and linebacker Vince Williams from their covid-19 reserve list.
 All were quarantined as high-risk close contacts.
+The Steelers placed offensive lineman Kevin Dotson on their covid-19 reserve list Saturday.

+The Buffalo Bills announced Saturday that cornerback Josh Norman tested positive for the coronavirus and did not travel with the team for Sunday’s game at Arizona.
+Tight end Tyler Kroft, cornerback Levi Wallace and safety Dean Marlowe were classified as high-risk close contacts and placed on five-day quarantines.
+Assistant coach Leonard Johnson also was left home from the road trip, the Bills said.

+The Tampa Bay Buccaneers announced they placed wide receivers Jaydon Mickens and Cyril Grayson on their covid-19 reserve list.
+The Buccaneers play Sunday at Carolina.